 Another recent study found that preparing one simple meal can contaminate up to 90 per cent of kitchen surfaces touched, which may spread foodborne illness.
 Volunteers were asked to prepare a chicken stir-fry, fresh green salad, and packed kids’ lunch.
 Results showed significant cross-contamination in the kitchen, which spread to other hand-contact surfaces, kitchen towels, cloths and sponges.

 Moms Against Cooties would like to be able to use and reuse sponges without fearing that we were spreading germs.
-So, we set out to find the best way to clean sponges that have been in contact with foods such as raw egg, uncooked meat or raw vegetables.
+So, we set out to find the best method for cleaning sponges that have been in contact with foods such as raw egg, uncooked meat or raw vegetables.
 Turns out that the microwave oven may offer the simplest effective option, according to University of Florida researchers.

 The scientists reported that simply microwaving sponges (completely wet, never dry) for two minutes at high power killed or inactivated over 99 percent of pathogens in sponges that had been soaked in a “witch’s brew” of fecal bacteria, viruses, protozoan parasites and bacterial spores.